kln-courses/tmgu17/groups/tmgu17_groups.md

 as a function of narrative time or between as a function of historical time*
 **keywords** cognitive development, effects of external events, limits of analysis, ngram analysis, semantic change, specific data set, visualization

-### Topical Analysis and Latent pattern in a specific data set
+### Topical Analysis and Latent patterns in a specific data set
 *Group TAL studies how we can extract underlying semantic and lexical patterns from texts*
 **keywords** limits of analysis, ngram analysis, specific data set, text topics, visualization